ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 9. Rollback the version of some packages

-After using Nix Flakes, most people are currently using the `nixos-unstable` branch of nixpkgs.
+After using Flakes, most people are currently using the `nixos-unstable` branch of nixpkgs.
 Sometimes you will encounter some bugs, such as the [chrome/vscode crash problem](https://github.com/swaywm/sway/issues/7562)

 To resolve this problem, we need to rollback the version of some packages.
-In Nix Flakes, all package versions and hash values are one-to-one corresponding to the git commit of their input data source.
+In Flakes, all package versions and hash values are one-to-one corresponding to the git commit of their input data source.
 Therefore, to rollback a package to a historical version, we need to lock the git commit of its input data source.

-So to rollback the version of some packages, first modify `/etc/nixos/flake.nix`, the example content is as follows (mainly using the `specialArgs` parameter):
+So to rollback the version of some packages, first modify `/etc/nixos/flake.nix`, the example content is as follows (by using `specialArgs`):

 ```nix
 {